SchoolsWeb

 • It is vital pupils are taught how and when to access help if they need it and trusted people to approach.
 The school signposts pupils to safe sources of information, reputable organisations, and helplines to access if required

-• Schools are required to provide age and context-appropriate provision for their pupils by delivering a planned and sequential curriculum to meet the outcomes for Health Education by the end of years 6 and 11
+• Schools are required to provide age and context-appropriate provision for their pupils by delivering a planned and sequential curriculum to meet the outcomes for Health Education by the end of years 6 and 11, and for students in school 6th form.

 Highly recommended resources

 The PSHE Association has published an updated Key stage 1-5 programme of study which is free to download.
-Please visit PSHE Association programme of study 2020 (PSHE Association)
+Please visit Programme of Study KS1-5 Members have full access to the PSHE Association’s comprehensive suite of teaching resources, including expert guidance and regular updates.
+Purchasing a school membership is highly recommended.
+Please click here for further details.

 Was this page helpful?